 You start thinking about money different and teaches you how to really be successful in your personal finances.

-Better prepares your “life happens” funds
+Builds your “life happens” fund

 But, when you pay yourself first, you establish a fund of money for the unexpected moments.
 You no longer feel stressed, worried, or need to go into debt to pay something.